Sheriff: Four people wounded at North Carolina turkey shoot - NewsBreak

 Sheriff: Four people wounded at North Carolina turkey shoot

-ROBBINS, N.C. — Four people, two of them children, were wounded when a gun went off after it fell to the ground at a turkey shoot in North Carolina, a...www.wral.com

-ROBBINS, N.C. — Four people, two of them children, were wounded when a gun went off after it fell to the ground at a turkey shoot in North Carolina, a...www.wral.com
+ROBBINS, N.C.
+(AP) — Four people, two of them children, were wounded when a gun went off after it fell to the ground at a turkey shoot in North Carolina, a sheriff’s office said.

+The Moore County Sheriff’s Office said in a news release on Monday that a loaded shotgun which had been placed on a ledge fell to the ground.
+The shotgun went off and several people were struck by shotgun pellets, the news release said.

+A husband and wife and their 1-year-old son were wounded as well as a 12-year-old girl who was airlifted to a hospital in Chapel Hill with non-life-threatening injuries, the sheriff’s office said.

 Comments / 0